 Plant-based food companies cater to this demographic, increasing their profits 11 percent alone over the last year, making it a $4.5 billion industry.
 Plant-based meat companies are seeing the demand and following suit.
 Today, that meat category is worth more than $800 million.

 Plant-based foods can range, but include vegetables, whole grains, legumes, tofu or tempeh, nuts and nut butters, seeds, fruits and oils.
 Keeping to this diet doesn’t mean you transform into a vegetarian or a vegan.

 According to a 2019 study by the Journal of the American Heart Association and recent study by the Harvard Medical Journal, sticking to a plant-based diet treats obesity and diabetes and lowers high blood pressure as well as the risk of heart disease by 16 to 25 percent.
 This is because plant-based diets are high in fiber, carbohydrates and water content from vegetables and fruits, which is said to keep people feeling full and energized when resting.
 Of course, veganism and vegetarianism treat the same health issues.
 The two diets involve the consummation of diary and eggs.
 In fact, the plant-based diet originated from veganism.

-However, plant-based diets are quickly becoming popular because of the mass availability of its food groups, variety in types of food groups accessible, educational resources and publicized research of the newly formed diet.
-The diet can also be customized.
+However, they’re quickly becoming popular because of the mass availability of its food groups, variety in types of food groups accessible, educational resources and publicized research of the newly formed diet.
 For example, the Mediterranean diet has been voted the number one best plant-based diet out of 10 by U.S. News and World Report.